 7 seater van: 17,000 VND/km or $ 0.85 USD/km

 If you plan to take a taxi to visit HCM, do not forget to negotiate the toll fees, parking fees, and the waiting time fees with your taxi driver before getting into one.
+The tolls to get to HCM is $5 one-way.
 There are no tolls to get to Vung Tau city.

 Getting out of your Port by Private Car Transport

 If you wish to see and understand the city and get away from the traditional group tour, your best chance is to pre-book your private transport or pre-arrange a city tour with a travel agency in HCM.